Mississippi map turtle

-The Mississippi map turtle (Graptemys pseudogeographica kohni) is a subspecies of land and water turtle belonging to the family Emydidae.
-G. p. kohni is endemic to the central United States.
+The Mississippi map turtle (Graptemys pseudogeographica kohnii), also known commonly as Kohn's map turtle, is a subspecies of land and water turtle belonging to the family Emydidae.
+G. p. kohnii is native to the central United States.

 Etymology

-The Mississippi map turtle derives its common name not from the state of Mississippi, but rather from the Mississippi River.
+The common name, Mississippi map turtle, derives not from the state of Mississippi, but rather from the Mississippi River.

-The specific name, kohni, is in honor of amateur naturalist Joseph Gustave Kohn (1837–1906) of New Orleans, Louisiana, who collected the type specimen.
+The specific name, kohnii, is in honor of amateur naturalist Joseph Gustave Kohn (1837–1906) of New Orleans, Louisiana, who collected the type specimen.

 Geographic range

-Graptemys pseudogeographica kohni is found along the Mississippi River and its tributaries, from Illinois and Missouri southward.
+G. p. kohnii is found along the Mississippi River and its tributaries, from Illinois and Missouri southward.

 Description

-Their grey shells are covered in yellow lines resembling contour lines.
+The gray carapace of G. p. kohnii is covered in yellow lines which resemble contour lines of a map.

-Captivity

-The Mississippi map turtle is a popular pet for aquarists and is very enjoyable to watch.